innolitics/rdm/rdm/base/software_plan.md

 **Output:** Risk control related change requests

+**Verification:**

+- Ensure that risks controls don't introduce larger risks than they mitigate{% if system.auditor_notes %} [14971: 6.6 and 62304:7.3.1, since risk control measures will be implemented as part of this activity]{% endif %}
+- As appropriate, ensure that the inherent safety by design is preferred over adding software or hardware risk control measures.

 ## Division of Labor

 **Input:** Design files

-Once the architectural designs for new or updated software requirements have been created, the next step is to plan out the steps involved with implementing this design.
-In particular, via the creation of one or more change requests.
 There are many ways to divide new requirements work into change requests.
-As a general rule, requirements which will be addressed sooner should be split up into smaller change requests.
-A feature which may not be worked on for several months can be captured in a single change request, which can be split up into smaller more detailed change requests once we are about to begin implementing it.
+Change requests associated with requirements which will be implemented soon may be split into smaller change requests, while requirements which may not be worked on for several months can be captured in a single large change request.

 **Output:** Feature change requests